Transport

 India needs to figure out Travel/Transit cards

-We tend to think that India’s digital small-ticket payments revolution has completely changed everything about how Indians pay.
-Not quite.
-Even in today’s digital payments era, there is one place that is still stuck in 1990.
+We usually tend to think that India’s small-ticket digital payments revolution has completely changed everything about how Indians pay.
+The massive adoption of UPI has built a habit in Indians to shun cash and coins for small-ticket payments.
+We today pay all our “chillar” transactions of Rs.10 and Rs.23 and Rs.187 digitally everywhere from tea stalls to grocery shops.
+But still, even in this era of digital payments, there is one place that is still stuck in the 1990s.
 Dare to board a bus without change in your pocket!
-The massive adoption of UPI has built a habit in Indians to shun cash and coins for small-ticket payments.
-We today pay all our “chillar” transactions of Rs.10 and Rs.23 digitally everywhere from tea stalls to grocery shops.
-It is a shame that transit is the only one place that is completely left out of India’s small-ticket digital payments revolution.
-It is ridiculous that we still need to procure handfuls of crumpled currency notes and pocketfuls of loose change to travel in a bus.

 Transit/Travel Cards for Buses